 Measure the right things

-For example, decrease your accounts receivable by improving your collection practices; know how long it takes for an invoice to get paid on average; and know how long it takes to invoice and process a payment according to your payment terms.
+For example, decrease your accounts receivable by improving your collection practices; know how long it takes for an invoice to get paid on average, and know how long it takes to invoice and process payment according to your payment terms.

 Implement performance goals for the above metrics, based on appropriate values for your business.